asuryoprabowo/asuryoprabowo.github.io/_pages/research.md

 Working papers
 ---
-The Fiscal Impact of Flood Disasters: Evidence from U.S. states (_Under review_)
+The Fiscal Impact of Flood Disasters: Evidence from U.S. States (_Under review_)

 Proactive and reactive policy agendas during hurricanes: A textual analysis of budget documents (_Under review_)